smizell/hyperdescribe/hyperdescribe-draft.md

 ### Action Object

-A action object is an object of name and values pairs specifying data about a specific action.
-The action object MUST exist in a `actions` array.
+An action object is an object of name and values pairs specifying data about a specific action.
+The action object MUST exist in an `actions` array.

 The action object MUST contain the `name`, `method`, `href`, and `fields` properties.